dakk/lisk-pool3/README.md

 	"blackList": [],                                            // Addresses to skip
-	"poolState": "poollogs.json",                               // Where to save pool state "paymentsFile": "payments.sh",                              // Where to save payments commands "includeSelfStake": false									// True if we want to include selfstake in distribution calculations }
+	"poolState": "poollogs.json",                               // Where to save pool state "paymentsFile": "payments.sh",                              // Where to save payments commands "includeSelfStake": false,                                  // True if we want to include selfstake in distribution calculations
+	"multiSignature": false										// True if you're using a multisig account }
 ```